ferrocene/ferrocene/src/expressions.rst

 #. :dp:`fls_Vy0DyZqfy7Iv`
-   If the :t:`type` of both :t:`[operand]s` is the same :t:`integer type` or :t:`floating-point type`, the :t:`subtraction expression` evaluates to the difference of the :t:`[operand]s`, following the rules of unsigned integer subtraction for :t:`[unsigned integer type]s`, two's complement subtraction for :t:`[signed integer type]s`, or floating-point subtraction for :t:`[floating-point type]s`.
+   If the :t:`type` of both :t:`[operand]s` is the same :t:`integer type` or :t:`floating-point type`, then the :t:`subtraction expression` evaluates to the difference of the :t:`[operand]s`, following the rules of unsigned integer subtraction for :t:`[unsigned integer type]s`, two's complement subtraction for :t:`[signed integer type]s`, or floating-point subtraction for :t:`[floating-point type]s`.
+If unsigned integer subtraction or two's complement subtraction is performed, then the operation may result in an :t:`arithmetic overflow`.

-   #. :dp:`fls_doxvcimvtAca`
-      If unsigned integer subtraction or two's complement subtraction is performed, the operation may result in an :t:`arithmetic overflow`.

 #. :dp:`fls_b9g0r9vc4rou`
    Otherwise, ``core::ops::Sub::sub(left_operand, right_operand)`` is invoked.